day8/re-frame/README.md

 ### Code For Domino 4

+We now start the `v = f(s)` part of the flow.

+The application state
+`s` has just changed (via Domino 3) and now bom, bom go Dominoes 4, 5, and 6, at the end of which we have a new view, `v`, being shown to the user.
-Because an effect handler just mutated "application state", a query (function) over this app state is automatically called (reactively).

-This query (function) computes "a materialised view" of the application state - a version of the application state which is useful to the next domino, 5.
+In this domino 4, a query (function) over this app state is automatically called.
+This query function "extracts" data from application state, and then computes "a materialised view" of the application state - producing data which is useful to the view functions of domino, 5.

-Remember, we are now within the `v = f(s)` part of the flow, and this domino is about delivering the right data (s) to later domino functions (f) which compute DOM (v).

 Now, in this particular case, the query function is pretty trivial.
-Because the items are stored in app state, there's not a lot to compute and, instead, it acts more like an extractor or accessor, just plucking the list of items out of application state:
+Because the items are stored in app state, there's not a lot to compute and, instead, it acts strictly like an extractor or accessor, just plucking the list of items out of application state:
 ```clj
 (defn query-fn